Management Training Academies

 To Date

-In 2019, FNPSS hosted 10 MTAs that focused on Policy Development, Records and Information Management and Human Resources Management.
+Since 2019, FNPSS has offered 16 MTAs that focus on Policy Development, Records and Information Management and Human Resources Management.
+Since 2020, MTAs have been offered in both an in-person and virtual format to reach more communities.

 Coaching Circles